Sophora leachiana: Ecology

 After fires, S. leachiana is a pioneer species species, competing significantly with conifers and grasses.
 The rhizomes are fire-resistant, and fire may also play an important role in seed germination.
-In stages of later succession, as the forest canopy closes, S. leachiana may persist vegetatively and spreads via rhizomes, but it ceases to flower.
+In stages of later succession, as the forest canopy closes, S. leachiana may persist vegetatively and spread via rhizomes, but it ceases to flower.

 A common pathogen of S. leachiana is the rust fungus Uromyces hyalinus, which is also known to infect S. nuttalliana.
 Infection by this fungus is marked by the presence of patches of brown spores on the leaves and aerial shoots, though in severe cases, the spores may completely cover a shoot and result in its death.

 Thrips in the genus Odontothrips are also common on S. leachiana inflorescences, where they feed on the plant's flowers, reducing its seed yield.
 Additionally, an unidentified species of moth has been noted as a specialist on S. leachiana, with adults landing almost exclusively on the plant's leaf undersides and with larvae constructing shelters by webbing together clusters of leaves.

 Conservation

 NatureServe and the Oregon Biodiversity Information Center both list S. leachiana as imperiled, citing the plant's rarity, threats by habitat destruction, and the negative effects of fire suppression.
+Of the thirty-eight documented populations, plants have not been observed for twenty years at four sites, and ten additional sites have poor viability.
+Because the plants produce few seeds, it is unlikely to spread beyond its current range.